 - Place the ube in a large pot and add water.
 Bring to a boil until they are soft and tender.
 When they are cooked let them cool first.
 When the purple yam are cool enough to handle peel and grate using a grater.
 Then set aside.

 - In the big wok over medium heat, add coconut milk, fresh milk, and salt.
 Let simmer and then add the grated ube (purple yam).
 Continue stirring and turn down the heat to avoid burning the yam.

 - When everything is well incorporated add sugar and continue mixing.
-You can tell the mixture is cooked when it does not stick to the wok and the consistency of the mixture is gooey.
+You can tell the mixture is cooked when it does not stick to the wok or pan and the consistency of the mixture is gooey.